Golden Circle

 image

 The Golden Circle showcases some of the most beautiful natural wonders of Iceland.
 Along the way you can see glaciers and volcanoes, not to mention the incredible Þingvellir.
-This route has been a favorite among tourists for years.
-We offer a great selection of various tours including the Golden Circle.
+This route has been a favourite among tourists for years.
+The route is about 300 km (190 miles) long, from Reykjavík into the southern uplands and back again.

 Geysir – the original geyser